All Episodes

 But kind of get a little plan together first.

-So they really are just a bunch of people who've never really seen much excitement, never really deserved any attention, and the only way they know how to get it is to set maybe a car or two on fire or throw some rocks at police.
+And the only way they know how to get it is to set maybe a car or two on fire or throw some rocks at police.

-It's funny, great minds think alike, because I've been using the term liberal fascism, media fascism to describe a lot of people in this country.
+It's funny, great minds think alike because I've been using the term liberal fascism, media fascism, to describe a lot of people in this country.

-How does that work when you're throwing rocks and Molotov cocktails at cops and breaking store windows?
+You know, how does advancing a political agenda, how does that work when you're throwing rocks and Molotov cocktails at cops and breaking store windows?

 Absolutely.